NxPKG/khulnasoft-docs/content/cache/troubleshooting/customize-caching.md

 -   _Cache Level: Cache Everything_ \- to act as catch all for static, anonymous content
 -   _Bypass Cache on Cookie_ (available to Business and Enterprise domains only) - to bypass caching everything if the request has a matching cookie
--   _Edge Cache TTL_ \- to specify how long Cloudflare should keep the cached resource in our edge network before asking the origin for it again
+-   _Edge Cache TTL_ \- to specify how long Khulnasoft should keep the cached resource in our edge network before asking the origin for it again

 3. Save and deploy your new rule